YashKVR/nft-minting-dapp/README.md

 This is a NFT Minting dApp created using Next.js, Tailwind CSS, Framer Motion and Thirdweb.

+The app is built on Mumbai Matic Network and can be tested on Mumbai Matic Network(Polygon Testnet).

 Next.js is used for building a clean and smooth UI/UX.

 Tailwind works well with Next for styling components.